Stop Making Sense: Personnel

-Filming
+Production

-The filming of Stop Making Sense spanned four live shows at the Pantages Theater in Los Angeles, December 13–16, 1983.
-It pioneered the use of 24-track digital sound recording which resulted in a particularly clear soundtrack.
+The filming of Stop Making Sense spanned four live shows at the Pantages Theatre in Los Angeles between December 13 and 16, 1983.
+Initially, three nights were booked but a fourth night, December 16, was added for additional filming.
+Although the film was originally recorded using analog techniques, it was later transferred and then digitally edited and mixed using a Sony PCM-3324 24-track digital recorder.
 Demme has stated that one night of shooting was dedicated almost entirely to wide shots from a distance, to minimize the intrusion of cameras on stage.
-Demme had considered additional shooting on a soundstage made to recreate the Pantages Theater, but the band declined to do this, as they thought the lack of audience response would have hindered the energy of their performance.
-Before the shooting of the movie, David Byrne implored the band to wear neutral-coloured clothing so the stage lights would not illuminate anything too distinctive.
-However, drummer Chris Frantz can still be seen wearing a turquoise-coloured polo shirt.
+Demme had considered additional shooting on a soundstage made to recreate the Pantages Theatre, but the band declined to do this, as they thought the lack of audience response would have hindered the energy of their performance.
+Before the shooting of the movie, Byrne implored the band to wear neutral-coloured clothing so the stage lights would not illuminate anything too distinctive.
+However, Frantz's laundry had not come back in time for the first show at the Pantages, and so he wore a turquoise-colored polo shirt for all three nights for continuity.

 Demme also considered including more shots of the audience reacting to the performance, as is traditional in concert films.
 However, he discovered that filming the audience required additional lighting, which inhibited the audience's energy.
-This in turn made the band feel insecure and thus led to "the worst Talking Heads performance in the history of the band's career."
+This in turn made the band feel insecure and thus led to "the worst Talking Heads performance in the history of the band's career".
 The only direct audience shots in the film occur at the very end, during "Crosseyed and Painless."